thosgood/qubit.guide/TO-DO.md

 - **`_pdf-instructions.Rmd` to mirror `_web-instructions.Rmd`**
     + talk about technical divs
-    + explain that web version exists
+    + explain that the web version exists
 - figure numbering should (ideally) agree with the web version
 - *general PDF styling*
     + ***FONT*** (in headings)